 The easy path is to choose the $20-per-month E3 plan for everybody, with Exchange email, OneDrive for Business, and the full suite of Office desktop programs and mobile apps.
 But you can squeeze out significant savings if you look past those all-in-one plans.

-Some judicious choices here can shave that monthly budget by 10% or more without impacting productivity.
+Some judicious choices here can help reduce monthly budgets by 10% or more without impacting user productivity.

 Take advantage of security options

-Office 365 email is encrypted at rest and in transit, which protects from possible data theft.
-But an even more significant addition to the platform is multi-factor authentication, which significantly lowers the risk that user accounts will be hacked or phished.
-Authenticator apps are available on every mobile platform, which means your users can take advantage of the greater security afforded by multi-factor authentication regardless of which type of smartphone they use.
+Make sure to use multi-factor authentication, which significantly lowers the risk that user accounts will be hacked or phished.
+Authenticator apps are available on every mobile platform, which means your users can take advantage of the greater security afforded by multi-factor authentication regardless of smartphone platforms.
+There are also additional security features available from Microsoft and its partners for an additional cost.